Our history

 Our roots in Ferring, West Sussex, date back to 1976 when Abbeyfield opened a pioneering home on Beehive Lane.
 The visionary couple behind this home were Ferring’s very own Joan Cornwell and her husband Bill.
 Now under the brand of Beehive Care, like our founders, we are still committed to creating a thriving and supportive community for our members, believing that the key to happiness in later life lies in being part of a caring and nurturing community.

 In 1982 Following the success of our initial venture, we expanded our efforts in Ferring by opening Old School House, a supported living home, on the site of Ferring’s old primary school.
 This new facility was designed to provide a welcoming and secure environment for those who need additional support while maintaining their independence.
 The transformation of the old school into a home signifies our dedication to preserving the essence of our community’s history while adapting to meet contemporary needs.
-(An interesting fact: the cross on Old School House is made from the old roof tiles from the old school).
+(An interesting fact: the cross on Ferring C of E Primary School is made from the old roof tiles from the old primary school).

 In 2000 Abbeyfield launched Support at Home, building on our commitment to support the vulnerable in our community, an initiative aimed at assisting those in Ferring who needed help while living independently.
 This program ensured that vulnerable individuals received the care and support they needed within the comfort of their own homes.